 - ETA-issued UUID (for e-invoice compliant submissions)

-The most frequent errors on Egyptian VAT invoices include: missing or incorrect TRN numbers, failing to separate the VAT amount from the net price on each line item, using informal descriptions that don't match ETA-approved item codes, and not retaining invoice copies for the required period.
-Any of these can trigger issues during a tax audit.
+The most frequent errors on Egyptian restaurant invoices include: missing or incorrect TRN numbers on catering invoices, failing to separate the VAT amount from the net price per line item, using informal food descriptions that don't match ETA-approved item codes, and not retaining invoice copies for the required period.
+Any of these can cause issues during a tax audit.

-The cleanest solution is invoicing software that generates VAT-compliant invoices automatically — pre-calculating the 14% VAT, populating all required fields, and keeping a clean record of every invoice issued.
-Shukran Fulus is building exactly this for the Egyptian market, along with Arabic-language invoicing and WhatsApp delivery.
-If you're an Egyptian business owner looking for a proper invoicing solution, join the waitlist and get early access when we launch.
+The cleanest solution is invoicing software that generates VAT-compliant restaurant invoices automatically — pre-calculating the 14% VAT, populating all required fields, and keeping a clean record of every catering and corporate invoice issued.
+Shukran Fulus is building exactly this for the Egyptian restaurant market, along with Arabic-language invoicing and WhatsApp delivery.
+If you run a restaurant in Egypt and want a proper invoicing solution, join the waitlist and get early access when we launch.

 Stop chasing.